 The First Minister detailed the 8 bills in the Welsh Government’s 5-year Legislative Programme that will be brought forward during the 3rd year of the Welsh Assembly.Learn more »

-Section highlightProject pipeline update - December 2013
+Section highlightProject pipeline update - June 2014

-Final Budget 2014-15 »
+1st Supplementary Budget 2014-15 »

 - Statistics & Research

-Youth Engagement and Progression
+Youth engagement and progression

-- Better brokerage and co-ordination of support;
+- provide better brokerage and co-ordination of support

 If you need further information please email YouthEngagementandProgression@wales.gsi.gov.uk.